todostreaming/TRUNCATED-raspi-autoconfig/CONFIGGUIDE.md

 raspi-autoconfig Configuration File Guide
 ================
-`raspi-autoconfig` uses `autoconfig.ini` in the FAT32 boot partition of SD card to change miscellaneous settings of your Raspberr Pi and Raspbian system.
+`raspi-autoconfig` uses `autoconfig.ini` in the FAT32 boot partition of SD card to change miscellaneous settings of your Raspberry Pi and Raspbian system.

 `raspi-autoconfig` runs only if a valid `autoconfig.ini` exists in the FAT32 boot partition.